Primitive Methodism in the United Kingdom: Origins

-The movement was spawned by followers of these men.
 Bourne and Clowes were charismatic evangelists with reputations for zeal and sympathy for ideas the Wesleyan Connexion condemned.
 Their least acceptable belief for the Wesleyan Connexion was support for the so-called camp meetings: day-long, open air meetings involving public praying, preaching and Love Feasts.

 Clowes was a first-generation Methodist convert — at the age of 25 he renounced his desire to be the finest dancer in England.
 The movement was also influenced by the backgrounds of the two men: Clowes had worked as a potter while Bourne had been a wheelwright.
 Both had been expelled from the Wesleyan Connexion — Bourne in 1808, and Clowes in 1810.
 The reason given for Clowes' expulsion was that he had behaved "contrary to the Methodist discipline" and therefore "that he could not be either a preacher or leader unless he promised to attend no more Camp Meetings."

-It seems likely that this was not the only concern over the pair.
-Bourne's association with the American evangelist Lorenzo Dow would have put him in a dim light with Wesleyan leaders.
+Moreover, Bourne's association with the American evangelist Lorenzo Dow appears to have caused other issues.
 The Wesleyan leadership's hostility to Dow is demonstrated by a threat Dow received from prominent Wesleyan Thomas Coke (twice president of the Conference, in 1797 and 1805) on his arrival in London about 1799.
 Coke threatened to "write to Lord Castlereagh to inform him who and what you are, [and] that we disown you,...
 Then you'll be arrested and committed to prison."